U3AC is managed by its Trustees, who form Council.

 Chair: Clem Messenger

-Committee: approximately six volunteers from among U3AC’s members.
+Committee: Monica Williams plus volunteers from among U3AC’s members.

 In addition to the committees that have direct representation on Council, there are a number of groups that are led by a small team of members.
 Chief among these are: